-Known for her distinctive aesthetic, Kate Spade was celebrated for her modern, sleek, and vibrant, colorful designs.
+Known for her distinctive aesthetic, Kate Spade was celebrated for her modern, sleek, vibrant, colorful designs.
 The fashion designer businesswoman was born in 1962 in Kansas City, Missouri.
 She gained fame for her line of Kate Spade handbags in 1993.
-Her company expanded soon after, including several brand retail stores and her handbags showcased in many high-end boutiques.
+Her company expanded soon after, including several brand retail stores, and her handbags were showcased in many high-end boutiques.
 In 1996, the Council of Fashion Designers of America honored Kate’s timeless designs by selecting her for the “America’s New Fashion Talent in Accessories” award.
-Kate Spade New York is known over the world for its bold and stylish designer clothing, designer shoes, women’s fashion accessories, and more.
+Kate Spade New York is known worldwide for its bold and stylish designer clothing, designer shoes, women’s fashion accessories, and more.
 The iconic designer tragically passed on June 5, 2018, due to apparent suicide.

 35. Christian Audigier

 French entrepreneur and fashion designer Christian Audigier was born in France in 1958.
 Christian Audigier has designed the trucker-hats, jeans, t-shirts, bags, jackets, shoes, perfumes, motorcycles, furniture, and many other things for his brands, such as Ed Hardy, American Outfitters, Guess, and Von Dutch.
 An international sensation, Audigier’s iconic designs are sold in more than 3,000 stores around the world.

 Allegra Versace was born in Italy and has an estimated net worth of 800 million dollars.
 Being the niece of legendary designer Gianni Versace allowed Allegra Versace to receive 50% of the Versace design empire after her uncle’s murder in 1997.